I was also blown away by Vixy's Firefly song Apprentice, a song about Inara that is just exquisite.

 Incidentally, the player applet I'm using right now is Fabricio Zuardi's XSPF Player, the "Music Player Button" version.
 I've looked at a few other player applets and of the ones I tried, they all failed in some way based on the parameters I've described above.

 Most notably, I have tried the player that CDBaby uses, which is the Wimpy Player button, which is a commercial for-pay applet.
-Guess what?
-After some poking around at it, I found that Wimpy player fails identically to the XPSF player, based on the parameters I described above.
+The Wimpy player fails identically to the XPSF player, based on the parameters I described above.
 To prove it, you have to find a page on CDBaby with more than 15 songs that have active "play" buttons on the page, such as this one, and compare it with a page that has fewer than 14 songs, such as our page.

 Details of My Work-Around